doseofted/prim-rpc/README.md

 > [participate in discussions](https://github.com/doseofted/prim-rpc/discussions) to help shape the future of the
 > project!

-Prim+RPC is planned to become stable by the end of Q1 2024, alongside the release Ted's [portfolio website](https://doseofted.me/) that will make use of it.
+Prim+RPC is planned to become stable by the end of 2025, prior to the release of Ted's [portfolio website](https://doseofted.me/) that will make use of it.
+See the in-progress [pull request](https://github.com/doseofted/prim-rpc/pull/101) for details regarding the next version of Prim+RPC.

 Prim+RPC Core, the framework-agnostic core of the project, will become stable first and will be released once the default plugins are stable.
 Lastly, Prim+RPC's optional tooling (such as documentation generation) will become stable.